Popular Products

 Hancock’s Quail Seed Mix provides both seed and cover for quail.

 We added millets to the mix to add variety and cover for the legumes.
-The millet will also serve as a summer feed for quail and help restrict grasses while the Sesame, Sorghum and Partridge Peas slowly begin to grow.
+The millet will also serve as a summer feed for quail and help restrict grasses while the Sesame and Sorghum slowly begin to grow.

 Mixture: